secretflow/spu/docs/development/design_workflow.rst

 Note, one party may have multiple roles, for example:

 - one party could provide data while also participate in the computation.
-- one party could host all compute engines and claim that engines will not collude with each other, that is the 'out-sourcing mode'.
+- one party could host all compute engines and claim that engines do not collude with each other, that is the 'out-sourcing mode'.

 Compare to classic architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~